tilburgsciencehub/website/content/topics/Computer-Setup/develop-coding-skills/coding-practices/parallel-computing.md

 ```
 {{% /codeblock %}}

 The multicore computation is faster than the normal computation, with `4.035` seconds against `6.018` seconds.
-These times likely differ for you.
+These times can differ for you, depending on the number of cores available and other hardware differences.

 ## Socket approach